 - Psychotherapists for children and adults

-The BIDC offers interdisciplinary peer-consultation groups in Longmont and Boulder; a facilitated consultation group for mental health professionals and evaluators; monthly programming; and, annual conferences.
-As of 2017, the BIDC began offering a mock court trial for CFI’s, evaluators and lawyers to practice their courtroom skills.
+The BIDC offers interdisciplinary peer-consultation groups in Longmont and Boulder; a facilitated consultation group for mental health professionals and evaluators; monthly programming; and, workshops to help members hone their skills.

-To highlight the concerns of the IDC with regard to children and parents in responsibility disputes with the wider community.
+- To highlight the concerns and values of its members with the wider community.